CallumM1999/Eleganta/DOCUMENTATION.md

         }
     }

-To access the model from a controller, you must add some code to the __construct method.
+To access a model from a controller, you must add the following code to the __construct method.

     public function __construct() {
         $this->baseModel = $this->model('Base');
     }

-Now that the Base model is loaded, you can use it's methods.
+One the Base model is loaded within the controller, you can access its methods.

     public function index() {
         $users = $this->baseModel->etUsers();